-'Our future family, gone': Parents grieve lost embryos
+'Our future family ... gone': Parents grieve lost embryos

 She and Jeremy decided to store their precious babies-to-be in a long-term cryopreservation tank at the same place she underwent treatment: Cleveland's University Hospitals Fertility Center.

 Then came another blessing.
 Despite being "gutted like a fish" by the surgery, Kate survived ovarian cancer, after a long, painful recovery.
 But, she says, her good fortune didn't last.
-Another year had barely gone by when symptoms reappeared -- this time the diagnosis was uterine cancer.
-Desperate to avoid "more ripping and tearing at my uterus," and with her five back-up blessings in mind, Kate opted for a full hysterectomy in May of 2017.
+Another year had barely gone by when symptoms reappeared; this time the diagnosis was uterine cancer.
+Desperate to avoid "more ripping and tearing at my uterus," and with her five backup blessings in mind, Kate opted for a full hysterectomy in May 2017.

 "This was our main storage area," said Mike Ferrari, senior media relations specialist for University Hospitals.
 "We think about 2,100 eggs and embryos were affected, but we have not verified that to date.
 It affected about 700 families, but this is an evolving situation and it could be less or more."